solana-nft-programs/token-manager/README.md

 When instantiating a token-manager, the issuer can set a claim approver, transfer authority and invalidators that can control the claim, transfer and invalidate mechanisms.
 These are all plugins that can be pointed to any program-derived account or user owned account.
 Out of the box, there are basic plugins to power use and time rentals and subscriptions.

 All of these are modeled are separate programs so users can choose to implement custom logic in a separate program for claim, transfer and invalidation.
+Payment manager handles payment splits for all payments associated with the programs and also has built in support for paying out creator royalties.

 # Documentation